Connections-Business-Directory/Connections/readme.txt

 This is a major update.
 It would be advisable to backup the Connections tables in the database before upgrading.

 = 0.7.3.2 =
 Many bug fixes throughout.
-This is a highlyu recommended update.
+This is a highly recommended update.

 = 0.7.3.3 =
 Many bug fixes throughout.
-This is a highlyu recommended update.
+This is a highly recommended update.